Cleaning and Restoring Your Doll

 The following pictures are before and after using the sponge.

-Hair- Fill a sink full of warm or hot water, dunk the hair in the water, gently work shampoo into the hair, then dunk to wash it out.
-I use shampoo rather than laundry detergent because it's gentler on the hair than laundry detergent, and I like the smell.
+Fill a sink full of warm or hot water, dunk the hair in the water, gently work shampoo into the hair, then dunk to wash it out.
+I use baby shampoo rather than laundry detergent because it's gentler on the hair than laundry detergent, and I like the smell.
 For very dirty hair on light colored yarn, add Oxy-Clean to the water and soak.
-To dry the hair, I wrap a towel around it to get most of the water out, then let it air dry.
-If there is a lot of hair and it's really wet, I quickly swing the doll back and forth, holding onto the body so that the hair goes back and forth.
-This throws the water out of the hair.
-Make sure you do it in a place that doesn't matter if it gets wet, like outside or in a shower.
-Water will go everywhere when it flies out of the hair.
+To dry the hair, I wrap a towel around it to get most of the water out, then let it air dry for several days before attaching the head.

 For clear rubs and scratches on the head

-*I have been experimenting with these two and have many YouTube videos and posts on facebook with my results.
-Always test a hidden area on the vinyl before using, as it can permanently fade vinyl.
+*I have been experimenting and have many YouTube videos and posts on facebook with my results.
+Always test a hidden area on the vinyl before using.
 I also have a post with all the experiments.

 Place just enough cream to cover the ink and place it outside in the direct hot sun.
 The sun is the key ingredient!
 The hotter it is, the better.
 I like to wait to work on my dolls when it’s going to be in the 90s.
 Placing it in the window does not work as well.
 Placing it inside takes several days, placing it outside takes a few hours or a couple days depending on the severity.
 Check each day to see if it is gone.
 If it’s on for too long, it could fade the vinyl.
 Be especially careful on the darker vinyl as on African American dolls.
 It will fade the color.